WartyMN/F256-FileManager/documentation/using.md

 #### I want to format a floppy disk

 Before you can store programs on a new disk, you must first format the disk.
 To format a disk is to modify it so that the data on it is organized in the way your disk drive understands.
 When you format a disk, the drive will divide the disk into sections called tracks and sectors.
-You will give it a name, and a 2-letter unique ID code.
 A "directory", or table of contents, will be prepared.
 When you save a program to disk, the directory will be updated with the name of the program.

 _Note: While you can format a non-blank disk and use it, be aware that all data on it will be permanently lost when you do so.
 Typically, users only format a disk once, when using it the first time._

 To format a floppy disk, have it in the drive, and make sure that you are on the panel that is pointing at the device representing the floppy (not the SD card!).
-Hit the '"' (straight double quote) key, and confirm that you want to format the disk.
+Hit the `"` (straight double quote) key, and confirm that you want to format the disk.

 #### I want to format an SD card

 To format the SD card, confirm you that the active panel is pointing to device 0, the SD card.
-Hit the '"' (straight double quote) key, and confirm that you want to format the SD card.
+Hit the `"` (straight double quote) key, and confirm that you want to format the SD card.

 #### I swapped floppies and want to see the listing for the new floppy